 I discussed this problem with a friend of mine recently, and he agreed that the way we were taught a language in school did not develop fluency.
 He then shrugged his shoulders and said ‘everyone else in other countries just learns English because it’s so common in the world so I guess we’ll be fine.’

-This attitude of allowing everyone else to learn English to meet our speaking needs may be acceptable for some people, but I’ve always had an issue with it and have always wanted to learn a language.
+This attitude of allowing everyone else to learn English to accommodate us may be acceptable for some people, but I’ve always had an issue with it and have always wanted to learn a second language.
+Besides, learning a new language opens up the door to entirely new worlds.

 A few weeks ago, I went to Kraków in Poland with some mates for another holiday.
 Once again, the majority of people we encountered could speak fluent English.
 This being my 7th outing to a European city where most people can speak some English, and the native language is not English, I decided it was time to start learning another language properly.